Artiikk/Next.js-Apollo-Barcelona-guide/README.md

-To run the application, first of all, make sure that the docker app is installed on your device by typing the `docker -v` on your terminal
+To run the application, make sure that the docker app is installed on your device by typing the `docker -v` on your terminal

-After that just hit the `yarn docker-build` command This command will create an image based on the Dockerfile and after that will run the container
+After that just hit the `yarn docker-build` command

+This command will create an image based on the Dockerfile and after that will run the container

 To avoid the CORS policy rule `Referrer Policy: strict-origin-when-cross-origin`,